Borough of Gedling

 Gedling is a local government district with borough status in Nottinghamshire, England.
 The council is based in Arnold.
-The borough also includes Carlton along with villages and rural areas to the north-east of Nottingham.
+The borough also includes Carlton and Netherfield along with various villages and rural areas to the north-east of Nottingham.
 The main built-up part of the borough around Arnold and Carlton forms part of the Nottingham Urban Area.

 The neighbouring districts are Ashfield, Newark and Sherwood, Rushcliffe and Nottingham.

 History

 The district was formed on 1 April 1974 under the Local Government Act 1972.
 The new district covered the whole area of two former districts and part of a third, which were all abolished at the same time: